jonathanmorgan/reddit_data/README.md

 - subreddit_rows_from_posts.py - create subreddit instances from posts, then put subreddit model instance IDs back into the posts so the relations are available to django.
 - subreddit_time_series.py - create per-subreddit time series data from a set of reddit posts.

+## Thanks!

+This work has been supported by the National Science Foundation under Grant IIS-0968495.

 ## License:

 Copyright 2012, 2013 Jonathan Morgan